Corey-M/NAudio.Lame/README.md

 In order to achieve correct handling of both environments without silly duplication of code, I have split the DLL interface into a new project which is compiled against both x86 and x64 CPU targets.
 The resultant assemblies (DLL files) are then added as resources to the `NAudio.Lame` assembly and loaded on demand.

-Included are the 32-bit and 64-bit versions of libmp3lame.dll, renamed to allow both to be included without naming conflict, and to make it obvious which is which.

 ### Usage

-I've included both versions of libmp3lame.dll.
-Copy either `libmp3lame.dll.32bit` or `libmp3lame.dll.64bit` to your application and remove the bit-width suffix.
+I've included both 32-bit and 64-bit versions of `libmp3lame.dll` (named `libmp3lame.32.dll` and `libmp3lame.64.dll` respectively), both of which will be copied to the output folder.
+If you are compiling for a specific CPU target - `x86` or `x64` - then you can remove the unused one from your project.
+If compiling for `AnyCPU` then leave them both in.

 The `LameMP3FileWriter` class implements a `Stream` that encodes data written to it, writing the encoded MP3 data to either a file or a stream you provide.